onap/vnfrqts-requirements/docs/Chapter8.rst

 R-89474: The VNF **MUST** log the field “Login ID” in the security audit logs.

-R-13390: The VNF Vendor **MUST** provide cookbooks to be loaded on the appropriate Chef Server.
+R-13390: The VNF provider **MUST** provide cookbooks to be loaded on the appropriate Chef Server.

 R-24825: The VNF **MUST** provide Context awareness data (device, location, time, etc.) and be able to integrate with threat detection system.